 A good working relationship between development and operations teams can be the difference between a good organization and a great one.

-To accomplish all these goals, DevOps teams have to build a cross-functional environment.
-Trust and shared responsibilities reign among DevOps teams.
-They also leverage the best automation technologies to streamline and cut down costs in transformation, configuration, and deployment processes to achieve continuous delivery.
+They also leverage the best automation technologies to streamline and reduce costs in transformation, configuration, and deployment processes to achieve continuous delivery.

 DevOps Principles